 The coolest feature I love about it is called LiveTrack.
 When enabled, it allows you to share your activities as they happen in real-time with anyone you choose.
 It offers a great sense of security to have my partner see where I am when I’m out hiking or running without him in case there’s ever an emergency in which I need assistance.
 It’s also cool to share with friends and family when doing races so they can track my progress.

-AllTrails is my favourite easy-to-use app for finding trail maps and stats, and it’s free!
+AllTrails is a great easy-to-use app for finding trail maps and stats, and it’s free.
 They have a paid pro version for $30/yr also.
-If you’re going to download only one app, this is it.
-It has every feature you could want.
-You can find over 50,000 trails in Canada and the USA, you can get all the stats you’ll need about the hike including directions to it, you can record your hikes using the app, you can see your progress on the topographical map to help with navigation, you can make lists of faves or hikes to do, read and write trail reviews, and you can even download the map for offline navigation (in the pro version only).
+It has lots of features.
+You can find over 50,000 trails in Canada and the USA, you can get all the stats you’ll need about the hike including directions to it, you can record your hikes using the app, you can see your progress on the topographical map to help with navigation, you can make lists of faves or hikes to do, read and write trail reviews.
+My only issue with it is that it always quite slow to load, and to download the map for offline navigation (which you definitely need if you’re using it for navigation instead of just research) you have to pay for the paid version which is $30/year.

 iParks Navigator is an app for finding and navigating trails within Metro Vancouver.
 The app is designed by the City of Vancouver.
 As they describe, it “helps you to explore all that’s best about Metro Vancouver’s regional parks and greenspaces system.
 It also includes the city-owned parks of City of Coquitlam, City of North Vancouver, City of Richmond, and City of Vancouver.”